U.S. says forms 'core coalition' to counter Iraq militants

 A statement issued by Hagel and Kerry after the meeting said the coalition would need to go after IS finances, including any trade in petroleum products, and discredit its ideology.

-The Europeans have called for a global strategy to combat the Islamic State threat, involving a new Iraqi government, Iraq's neighbours and other stakeholders.
+The Europeans have called for a global strategy to combat the Islamic State threat, involving a new Iraqi government, Iraq's neighbors and other stakeholders.

 German Foreign Minister Frank-Walter Steinmeier summed up the reservations of several European allies when he told reporters: "A military confrontation will be only successful if it is embedded in a political setting."